Hesperian Health Guides

 Did she have a very long labor or a long pushing stage?

 Was her labor longer than 24 hours for a first baby, or longer than 12 hours other babies?
 Did she push for more than 2 hours?
 Ask if her long labor caused problems for her or her baby.
 If that birth was healthy and the baby was OK, then she will probably not have a problem with this birth.
-If that birth was not normal, ask her if she knows why the labor was long.
+If that birth was long, ask her if she knows why.
 Did she have anemia?
 Was the baby in a difficult position or very big?
 Was she very afraid?
 You may need to get medical advice.

 Did she have a fistula?